Phil Cooper on Internet Marketing Coaching and MLM Success

 I was still going out to Chicago nightclubs on the weekends and having fun.
 But then I was quickly thrust into fighting unions, having my life threatened and leading a million dollar company.

 I always believed in myself and I knew I was ready.
 It wasn’t easy.
 I had multiple ulcers before I was 30.
-But this was what I’d been looking forward to and I got serious and grew the business 4 fold.
+But this was what I had been looking forward to and I got serious and grew the business 4 fold.

 But then the economic downturn hit and it hit me hard.
 I was really depressed and I realized I wanted something new, something recession proof.